danielaperez23/danielaperez23.github.io/index.md

 ### Master in Information Management and Systems at UC Berkeley.

-Focusing on People Science and Analytics.
+Focused on People Science and Analytics.